esteban-garzon/esteban-garzon.github.io/_pages/home.md

 # Welcome!

-I am an Assistant Professor (RTD-A; non-tenured track) at the <a href="https://www.unical.it/" target="_blank">Universitiy of Calabria</a>.
+I am an Assistant Professor (RTD-A; non-tenured track) at the <a href="https://www.unical.it/" target="_blank">University of Calabria</a>.
 My research interests include domain-specific hardware accelerators, electronics/spintronics, and standard and emerging technologies for logic & memory, and low-power applications.

-I received my Ph.D. degree (Hons.) in Electronics Engineering from <a href="https://www.unical.it/" target="_blank">Universitiy of Calabria</a>, in 2022, under the supervision of <a href="https://people.dimes.unical.it/marcolanuzza/" target="_blank">Prof. Marco Lanuzza</a> and <a href="https://www.eng.biu.ac.il/temanad/" target="_blank">Prof. Adam Teman</a>.
+I received my Ph.D. degree (Hons.) in Electronics Engineering from <a href="https://www.unical.it/" target="_blank">University of Calabria</a>, in 2022, under the supervision of <a href="https://people.dimes.unical.it/marcolanuzza/" target="_blank">Prof. Marco Lanuzza</a> and <a href="https://www.eng.biu.ac.il/temanad/" target="_blank">Prof. Adam Teman</a>.
 In July 2024, I received the National Scientific Habilitation (ASN) for Associate Professor of Electronics (Sector 09/E3) in Italian Universities.

 In 2019-2020 I was a visiting Ph.D. student at <a href="https://enicslabs.com/" target="_blank">Emerging Nanoscaled Circuits and Systems (EnICS)</a> laboratories, Bar-Ilan University, Israel.
 In Jul-Sep 2022 and Jul-Aug 2023, I was a visiting researcher at EnICS labs.
 In Jan-Feb 2024, I was a visiting researcher at the Department of Information Engineering, University of Pisa, Italy.